AmrMomtaz/K-Means/README.md

     hdfs://localhost:9000/<centroids_file_path> \
     hdfs://localhost:9000/<input_directory_path>
     ```
-Please note that the centroids text file and the input data must be uploaded to the hdfs first.<br>
-<centroids_file_path> is the path of the initial centroids file.<br>
-<input_directory_path> is the path of the input data to be clustered (can be a directory).

 ## Conclusion

-The final centroids of the unparalleled, map-reduce (IDE/Hadoop), Spark and scikit-learn outputs the same centroids after finishing execution.
+The final centroids of the unparalleled, map-reduce (IDE/Hadoop), Spark and scikit-learn outputs the same centroids after finishing execution.<br>
 The map-reduce & Spark parallel version would work efficiently on a large
 dataset.
 But if the data is small, the overhead of creating jobs and doing the map, shuffle
-and reduce jobs or spark jobs would overcome the time of processing the data sequentially (the unparallel version).<br>
+and reduce jobs or spark jobs would overcome the time of processing the data sequentially (the unparallel version).
 The execution of Spark is much faster than the map-reduce.